natekspencer/ha-atmo/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=atmo)

-Once installed, your Atmotube device should be automatically discovered; just add and confirm the device.
+Once installed, your Atmotube device should be automatically discovered; simply add and confirm it when prompted.

-There is also a config flow for this integration.
-After installing the custom component, use the My Home Assistant link above to jump directly to the integration.
+If automatic discovery doesn't work, you can manually add the integration using the My Home Assistant link above to jump directly to the setup.

 Alternatively: